kkeerthana-23/NocodeAI/smart-email-assistant.md

 ## Overview
 This project automates personalized client emails using no-code tools.
 It helps streamline communication by sending tailored emails based on meeting and client data logged in Google Sheets.

+#Problem
+Every client interaction has a similar workflow with similar emails being sent.
+The small differences are client interests and followups.
+So with this agent, when we add new rows with tailored comments, an email will be sent to the client.

 ## Tools Used
 - **Zapier** — Automation platform to connect apps and automate workflows
 - **Google Sheets** — Acts as the data source and trigger for new client info